Project-Group-CodePath2022/DDJJ-News/README.md

 - [ ] Settings (Allowed notifications).
 - [ ] System theming.
 - [ ] Radio online
-- [ ] User can alert other users about events.
+- [ ] User can alert other users about events (including location of the device) .
 - [ ] Include an ecommerce.

 ***Only for admin, superuser, staff.****